monishagopalan/monishagopalan.github.io/_posts/2024-01-01-credit-rating-forecast.md

 Additionally, a logarithmic transformation is applied to each value using the `np.log10` function, with a small constant (0.01) added to avoid issues with zero values.
 This dual transformation approach aims to normalize and potentially enhance the interpretability of the financial indicators in the dataset.

 This work in exploring and preparing our dataset, sets the stage for the next phase: deploying different machine learning models to forecast credit ratings.
+Our problem of corporate credit rating forecast is a supervised multi-class classification task.

 # ML Models
+We split our input data into training (80%) and test data (20%) using `train_test_split()` from `sklearn.model_selection`.
+Then we create separate dataframes for the input features (X) and target lables (y).

+Various machine learning models are employed to forecast corporate credit ratings.
-    1. Logistic Regression
+**1. Logistic Regression:**

-    2. SVM: SVM is an algorithm that implements non linear boundaries between classes by transforming the input data into a high dimensional space.
-This mapping into a new space is a task of kernel functions which make the input data set linearly separable.
-In the new space, SVM constructs a maximal margin hyperplane which provides a maximum separation between output classes.
-The training observations that are closest to the maximal margin hyperplane are called support vectors.

-    3. KNN
+Logistic Regression is a linear model used for binary or multiclass classification.
+It estimates the probability that a given instance belongs to a particular class.
+It employs the logistic function (sigmoid) to transform a linear combination of input features into a value between 0 and 1.
+This output represents the probability of belonging to the positive class.
+A threshold is applied to make the final classification decision.

+**2. K-Nearest Neighbors (KNN):**
+KNN is a non-parametric algorithm used for classification.
+It classifies a data point based on the majority class among its k-nearest neighbors.
+The algorithm calculates the distance between the input instance and all data points in the training set.
+It then assigns the class that is most common among the k-nearest neighbors.

+**3. Support Vector Machine (SVM):**
+SVM is a powerful classification algorithm that aims to find a hyperplane in a high-dimensional space that best separates data points of different classes.
+SVM transforms input features into a higher-dimensional space and seeks a hyperplane that maximizes the margin between classes.
+It classifies instances based on which side of the hyperplane they fall on.

-    4. Random Forest
+**4. Random Forest:**
+Random Forest is an ensemble learning method that constructs a multitude of decision trees during training and outputs the mode of the classes for classification tasks.
+It builds multiple decision trees using a subset of features and a random subset of the training data.
+The final prediction is determined by aggregating the predictions of individual trees (voting or averaging).

-    5. Gradient Boost
+**5. Gradient Boost:**
-    6. XGBoost
+Gradient Boosting is an ensemble learning method that builds a series of weak learners (typically decision trees) sequentially, each correcting the errors of its predecessor.
+It fits a weak model to the residuals of the previous model.
+This process continues, with each new model focusing on the mistakes of the ensemble.
+The final prediction is a weighted sum of the predictions from all weak models.

+**6. XGBoost:**
+XGBoost (Extreme Gradient Boosting) is an advanced version of gradient boosting that incorporates regularization and parallel processing, making it highly efficient.
+Similar to gradient boosting, XGBoost builds a series of trees sequentially.
+It optimizes a regularized objective function, combining the prediction from each tree.
+It uses a technique called boosting to strengthen the model iteratively.

+The models are then trained on the training dataset `(X_train, y_train)` and evaluated on the test dataset `(X_test, y_test)`.
+The accuracy of each model is calculated using the `metrics.accuracy_score` function from `scikit-learn`.

 ## Hyperparameter Optimisation